igoryamamoto/systems-optimization-research/README.md

-# Estágio - Ígor Yamamoto
-Repositório com os códigos dos algoritmos de controle preditivo (GPC, IHMPC), relatório de estágio e artigos-base para a implementação.

-## Estrutura do repositório:
+# Systems Optimization Research
+Repo with code of the algorithms developed of predictive control systems, GPC (Generalized Predictive Control) and IHMPC (Infinite Horizon Model Predictive Control).
+Internship report and base article used for the implementations.

+## Repo structure:
-- ./requirements.txt : arquivo com as bibliotecas do python necessárias para executar os arquivos
+- ./requirements.txt : python dependencies to execute the algorithms
-- ./doc : diretório com documentos (relatório de estágio, artigos-base)
+- ./doc : articles and reports
-- ./img : diretório contendo imagens de experimentos
+- ./img : pictures and screenshots from the experiments
-- ./src : diretório contendo o código-fonte em python dos algoritmos
+- ./src : source code for the algorithms implementation
-  - /gpc : arquivos com a implementação do algoritmo GPC
+  - /gpc : GPC algorithm files
-  - /ihmpc : arquivo com a implementação do algoritmo IHMPC
+  - /ihmpc : IHMPC algorithm files
-  - /ethylene_oxide_gpc.py : script com experimento de controle da planta de óxido de etileno com GPC
-  - /ethylene_oxide_ihmpc.py : script com experimento de controle da planta de óxido de etileno com IHMPC

-## Instruções para execução dos experimentos:
-- Utilizar Python 3
-- `git clone git@github.com:igoryamamoto/internship-code.git`
-- `cd internship-code`
-- `pip3 install -r requirements.txt`
-- `pip3 install osqp`
-- `cd src`
-- `python3 ethylene_oxide_gpc.py`
-- `python3 ethylene_oxide_ihmpc.py`
+  - /ethylene_oxide_gpc.py : script with simulation with the application of GPC algorithm to control an ethylene oxide plant
+  - /ethylene_oxide_ihmpc.py : script with simulation with the application of IHMPC algorithm to control an ethylene oxide plant

-### Pré-requisitos de instalação:
+### Prerequisites
-Para a execução do algoritmo IHMPC, o solver [OSQP](http://osqp.readthedocs.io/en/latest/installation/python.html) é utilizado.
-As seguintes dependências devem ser instaladas na máquina:
+For the execution of the IHMPC algorithm, it's used the solver [OSQP](http://osqp.readthedocs.io/en/latest/installation/python.html).
+The following dependencies must be installed on your machine:
 - [GCC](https://gcc.gnu.org/)
 - [CMake](https://cmake.org/)